nicro23/nicro23/README.md

 ## Greetings traveller,
+Welocome...
-Welocome...they call me mohammed mohsen i've been travelling through
+- they call me mohammed mohsen i've been travelling through
 <!--
 **nicro23/nicro23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.